 Do your circuit breakers trip frequently?
 Do you often find that your lamps or overhead lights are flickering?
-If you notice your electrical system doesn’t seem to be functioning as you would expect, the electrical problem may lie in your electrical panel.
+If you notice your electrical system doesn’t seem to be functioning as you would expect, the electrical problem may lie in your electrical panel in Calgary.

 Calgary houses over 30 years old tend to be equipped with an electrical service of 60 to 100 amps.
 That is simply not enough for the demands of a modern home.
 By comparison, recently-built residences will usually provide a 200 amp service.